-Before you can build the “right” solution for your customers, you have to understand the “right” problem.
+Before you can build the “right” solution for your customers, you must understand the “right” problem.
 In my first book, Running Lean, I outlined a Problem Interview script for uncovering problems worth solving.
-In this post I’m going to present an updated script that improves upon the first.
+In this post, I will present an updated script that improves upon the first.

 Inspired by the Scientific Method, the search for Problem/Solution fit starts with creating a model — specifically a business model using a Lean Canvas.
 On that Lean Canvas, you take your best guess at articulating a customer and problem hypothesis.
 You then get outside the building and attempt to validate/invalidate your assumptions using the meta-script below.

-The script starts out by setting the stage and setting a problem context, but the heart of the interview is around exploring your customer’s worldview because that’s where you gather empirical evidence that either supports or refutes your case.
+The script starts by setting the stage and setting a problem context.
+Still, the heart of the interview is around exploring your customer’s worldview because that’s where you gather empirical evidence that either supports or refutes your case.

 If you gather evidence that supports your problem assumptions (validation), you can pat yourself on the back and move to the next step of defining and testing a solution with a Solution Interview:

-If, however, you don’t uncover evidence that supports your assumptions (invalidation), you have to dig deeper for new problems worth solving.
+If you don’t uncover evidence supporting your assumptions (invalidation), you have to dig deeper for new problems worth solving.
 This is where people stumble.

 Here are a couple of reasons why: